NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v62.
+Fix issues for Inc h2pt13.
+The weight was affected by the luminosity from the xsec block.
+Re reco 2024B processed.
 // v61.
 Gluon histograms per working point.
 Golden JSON Cert_Collisions2024_378981_380649_Golden.json
 // v60.
 Re reco 2024B files, using Cert_Collisions2024_eraB_Golden.json
 // v59.
 New Golden JSON file: Cert_Collisions2024_378981_380649_Golden.json it does not include all 2024D.
 TH2D h2pteta_lum added.